en

 Kaeru Manju in a milk bath at Aoyagi Sohonke KITTE Nagoya

-Aoyagi Sohonke also produces a second popular Nagoya sweet called Kaeru Manju.
-A little frog-shaped confection filled with different seasonal flavors.
+Aoyagi Sohonke also produces a second popular Nagoya sweet called Kaeru Manju, which is a little frog-shaped confection filled with different seasonal flavors.
 The logo of Aoyagi Sohonke is a frog, and that appears to be the origin of the frog-shaped sweet.

 The Kaeru Manju, with its cute expression and delicious seasonal fillings such as Matcha, Sakura, sweet potato, and chocolate, makes a very popular souvenir.
 But you can also try the ones taking a milk bath at the Aoyagi Sohonke KITTE store, next to Nagoya Station.
 A pack of 3 Kaeru Manju costs 324 yen.